$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 How Did My Cat Catch A Cold?

-When a cat has a cold, it is highly contagious which means that the cold virus can be transmitted from one cat to another.
+When a cat has a cold, it is highly contagious which means that the cold virus can be transmitted easily from one cat to another.

 Transmission from one cat to other is through saliva, nasal or eye discharge etc.